Peter Petrovich, Tsarevich of Russia: Early life

-Peter Petrovich was born on 15 November 1715 in Saint Petersburg as the son of Tsar Peter I and Tsaritsa and future Empress Catherine I. Just over three weeks before his birth, Tsarevich Alexis Petrovich, Peter’s older half brother had a son, Peter Alexeyevich, who would later become Peter II.
-Because Peter Alexeyevich had been born first, it was considered odd that Peter Petrovich was baptized as Peter when his nephew was still alive.
+Peter Petrovich was born on 15 November 1715 in Saint Petersburg as the son of Tsar Peter I and Tsaritsa and future Empress Catherine I. Just over three weeks before his birth, Tsarevich Alexis Petrovich, Peter’s older half brother had a son, also to be named Peter as Peter Alexeyevich, who would later become Peter II.
+On the birth of Peter Petrovich, Peter the Great stated "God has sent me a new recruit".
+Peter Petrovich was baptized, his Godfathers being Frederick IV of Denmark and Frederick William I of Prussia.

 Tsarevich

-In 1715, Tsarevich Alexis tried to flee, but was brought back in 1718 and investigated.
-He was tortured and forced to renounce his rights to the Russian throne and recognize Peter Petrovich as the new Tsarevich and heir apparent.
-By autumn, the new Tsarevich hadn't even spoken or walked yet.
+In 1715, Tsarevich Alexis tried to flee Russia, but was brought back in 1718 and investigated.
+He was tortured and forced to renounce his rights to the Russian throne and recognize Peter Petrovich as the new Tsarevich and heir apparent whereupon he died shortly afterwards.
+As a result of Alexis treason and death, nobles and soldiers were required to swear an oath of allegiance to Peter Petrovich.

 Death

 Peter Petrovich died on 19 April 1719 in Saint Petersburg and was firstly buried in the Church of the Resurrection of Lazarus of the Alexander Nevsky Monastery.
 In 1723, he was reburied in the Annunciation Church, leading to rumors that Tsar Peter had another son named Peter Petrovich born in 1719, but this was later proven false.
 Peter Petrovich’s death led to succession becoming uncertain due to Peter Alexeyevich becoming the only remaining agnatic Romanov after the tsar.
 In 1722, Peter I issued a law allowing him to choose his successor, but he never used it.